rh-mobb/tf_rosa_sts_privatelink/README.md

    ```

-1. Check that you can access the Console by opening the console url in your browser.
+ Check that you can access the Console by opening the console url in your browser.
+   ‍‍```
+   rosa describe cluster -c <clustername>

 ## Cleanup

-1. Delete cluster and OKTA configuration
+  Delete cluster and OKTA configuration

     ```
     uninstall.sh